sowrensen/moushumi-bhowmik-song-lyrics/readme.md

-This repository is a collection of the lyrics of all songs performed by the amazing Moushumi Bhowmik.
+This repository is a collection of the lyrics of all songs performed by the amazing [Moushumi Bhowmik](https://en.wikipedia.org/wiki/Moushumi_Bhowmik).
 Being a awestruck fan of her singing and melodious voice, I admire and respect her so much.
 This is my small insignificant tribute to the amazing words of her songs.
 Enjoy! 🎵

+> Note 1: Not all lyrics are written by Bhowmik herself.
+I don't have the information of lyricists per song, if you happen to know any, please feel free to make a PR.

+> Note 2: If you notice any typo or missing word, let me know or better, please make a PR for correction mentioning the source of the correct lyrics.

+## এলবাম (Albums)

 <details>